We Make a Positive Difference

 School District Spending Report

-In FY 2023, dollars spent on instruction and total per student spending increased from the prior year, but the State-wide instructional spending percentage (ISP) decreased by 1.1 percentage points to the lowest State-wide ISP since we began monitoring it in FY 2001.
-The State average teacher salary increased to $62,934, a 30.1% increase since FY 2017.
-Additional teacher salary reporting, such as base salaries by years of experience, provides more information about how districts pay teachers.
+In FY 2024, dollars spent on instruction and total per student spending increased from the prior year, but the State-wide instructional spending percentage (ISP) decreased by 0.8 percentage points to 52.6%.
+For the second consecutive year, this is the lowest ISP since we began monitoring it in FY 2001.
+The State’s average teacher salary increased to $65,113—a 34.6% increase since FY 2017.
+Additionally, we report trends in the number of students enrolled in districts, which affects their available funding.